The local theta correspondence and the local Gan-Gross-Prasad conjecture for the symplectic-metaplectic case: Abstract

 \section{Abstract}

 We prove the local Gan--Gross--Prasad conjecture for the symplectic-metaplectic case under some assumptions.
-This is the last case of the local Gan--Gross--Prasad conjectures.
+This is the last case of the local Gan--Gross--Prasad conjectures which has not been established.
 We also prove two of Prasad's conjectures on the local theta correspondence in the almost equal rank case.